RickdeJager/cupshax/README.md

 The exploit uses `zeroconf` and `ippserver`, both can be installed via pip.

 ```
-usage: cupshax.py [-h] [--name NAME] --ip IP [--command COMMAND] [--port PORT]
+usage: cupshax.py [-h] [--name NAME] --ip IP [--command COMMAND] [--port PORT] [--base64 | --no-base64]

-A script for executing commands remotely
+A CUPS PPD injection PoC

 options:
   -h, --help            show this help message and exit
   --name NAME           The name to use (default: RCE Printer)
   --ip IP               The IP address of the machine running this script
   --command COMMAND     The command to execute (default: 'touch /tmp/pwn')
   --port PORT           The port to connect on (default: 8631)
+  --base64, --no-base64
+                        Wrap the command in base64 (default: enabled)
 ```

 For example: